Baraka-Mulumia/Baraka-Mulumia/README.md

-# Hi 👋 My name is Baraka Mulumia
+# Holla 👋 I'm Baraka Mulumia

-## Front End Architect | SaaS Engineer
+## Front End Engineer

 Me, Baraka Mulumia, Myself and I 💝💞❣️Coding, But Hey Here's to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes.
 The ones who see things differently.